European body initiates disciplinary proceedings against Turkey - ExBulletin

 European body initiates disciplinary proceedings against Turkey

-Members of a Turkish group hold a symbolic boarding pass for 10 foreign ambassadors as they stage a protest near the United States Embassy in support of Turkish President Recep Tayyip Erdogan in Ankara, Turkey, on Monday 25 October 2021 (Burhan Ozbilici / AP)

-ANKARA, Turkey The European body for the promotion of democracy and human rights announced on Friday that it was initiating disciplinary proceedings against Turkey after it failed to comply with a court order to release the imprisoned businessman and philanthropist Osman Kavala.
+ANKARA, Turkey (AP) The European democracy and human rights body said on Friday it was starting rare disciplinary proceedings against Turkey after it failed to comply with the ruling to ‘a court to free the imprisoned businessman and philanthropist Osman Kavala.

-Last week, an Istanbul court extended Kavala’s jail term, defying the European Court of Human Rights, which ruled that the businessmen had been unfairly jailed.
+Last week, an Istanbul court extended Kavalas’ imprisonment, defying the European Court of Human Rights, which ruled the businessman had been wrongfully jailed.

-The Council of Europe warned Turkey in September that it would initiate “infringement” proceedings unless Kavala is released before its meeting this week.
-The long process could lead to the suspension of Turkey’s voting rights or its membership in the 47-nation human rights body.

-The council said in a statement that its committee of ministers concluded that by not releasing Kavala, “Turkey refuses to comply with the final judgment of the court in this case.”

 Sources